Yorochomin/exmips/README.md

 The kernel image contains a layout of a flash memory device as a device tree.
 A modification of the device tree file and a recompile are necessary to use the whole of a 2Gbit flash memory device.
+A patch and a sample build script are placed in [openwrt folder](openwrt/ "openwrt").
+A prebuild sample flash-memory image file for 2Gb flash memory is in [this repository](https://github.com/nkito/exmips_images "Image files for MIPS32R2 emulator").
+Using the sample prebuilt image is an easy way.

 ```
 (Clone the sample flash files, copy a sample file to the working directory, and emulate with it)